cubee-cb/spring-launcher/README.md

 - Name is a plaintext file whose first line is read and used as the title of the entry.
 If it doesn't exist, the name defaults to a slightly processed version of the parent directory's name.

 ### With Heroic (or similar launcher)
-You might have to build into an executable first (particularly for Wine instances), then place a copy of Spring wherever you want to store the games.
+Get Spring, either from Releases or build it yourself, then place a copy of Spring wherever you want to store the games.
 (It has to be copied for each game you use it with for now.
 Maybe a symlink works?)

 Then, go to Edit Game and point your game path to the Spring executable.